nus-cs2113-AY2223S1/ip/docs/README.md

 ### Load
 The user can load tasks from the saved file.

+### Save
+Duke automatically save changes.

+### Create
+Duke can automatically create a file when one at the specific location doesn't exist

 ## Usage

 ### `deadline` - Add and save a deadline to the list of tasks